Roldano Simeoni

-Roldano Simeoni (born in Civitavecchia on 21 December 1948) is a retired water polo player from Italy, who competed in three consecutive Summer Olympics for his native country, starting in 1972.
+Roldano Simeoni (born 21 December 1948) is a retired water polo player from Italy, who competed in three consecutive Summer Olympics for his native country, starting in 1972.

 Simeoni was a member of the Men's National Team, that claimed the silver medal at the Montréal Olympics.
 During his career he was affiliated with Società Nuoto e Canottaggio Civitavecchia and Pro Recco.